-5.5.1 Data Storage
+5.5.1 Data storage

-Data storage facilities for metering data shall be provided as follows:-
+Data storage facilities shall be provided as follows:-

-- (i) a storage capacity of 48 periods per day for a minimum of 20 days for all Demand Values. - (ii) the stored Demand Values shall be integer values of kW or kvar, or pulse counts, and have a resolution of better than ±0.1% (at full load); - (iii) the accuracy of the energy values derived from Demand Values shall be within ±0.1% (at full load) of the amount of energy measured by the associated Meter; - (iv) the value of any energy measured in a Demand Period but not stored in that Demand Period shall be carried forward to the next Demand Period; - (v) where a separate Outstation is used, cumulative register values shall be provided in the Outstation which can be set to match and increment with the Meter Registers; - (vi) in the event of an Outstation supply failure, the Outstation shall protect all data stored up to the time of the failure, and maintain the time accuracy in accordance with clause 5.5.2; - (vii) partial Demand Values, those in which an Outstation supply failure and/or restoration occurs, and zero Demand Values associated with an Outstation supply failure, shall be marked so that the Settlement Instation can identify them; - (viii) to cater for continuous supply failures, the clock, calendar and all data shall be supported for a period of 20 days without an external supply connected; - (ix) any "read" operation shall not delete or alter any stored metered data; and - (x) an Outstation shall provide any portion of the data stored upon request by an Instation.
+- (i) metering data shall either be in engineering units or pulse counts.
+If the latter, unit per pulse information shall be provided to all those entitled to the data: - (ii) a storage capacity of 48 periods per day for 20 days for Import kWh measurements.
+The stored demands shall be integer multiples of kWh; - (iii) the resolution of the Active Energy transferred into the demand registers shall be within $\pm 0.1\%$ (at full load) of the amount of Active Energy measured by the associated Meter. - (iv) the value of energy measured in a Demand Period but not stored in that Demand Period shall be carried forward to the next Demand Period; - (v) where Export measurement is installed, similar facilities shall be provided; - (vi) where a separate Outstation is used, cumulative register values shall be provided in the Outstation which can be set to match and increment with the Meter Registers: - (vii) in the event of an Outstation supply failure, the Outstation shall protect all data stored up to the time of the failure, and maintain the time accuracy in accordance with paragraph 5.5.2; - (viii) partial Demand Values, those in which an Outstation supply failure and/or restoration occurs, and zero demands associated with an Outstation supply failure, shall be marked so that the Settlement Instation can identify them;

+- (ix) to cater for continuous supply failures, the clock, calender and all data shall be supported for a period of 20 days without an external supply connected, - (x) any "read" operation shall not delete or alter any stored metered data; and - (xi) an Outstation shall provide any portion of the data stored upon request by an Instation.